 (Republishing, or using this info in a commercial product/website, is prohibited without permission.
 All other uses are permitted.
 If in doubt, please ask.)

-This wait type is when a Service Broker transmission queue is empty and the transmitter is waiting for work to do.
+This wait type is when a Service Broker transmission queue is empty and the two internal transmitter threads are waiting for work to do.

 (Books Online description: “Occurs when the Service Broker transmitter is waiting for work.”)

 Questions/comments on this wait type?
 Click here to send Paul an email, especially if you have any information to add to this topic.

 Added in SQL Server version: